jc-johnson/user-guides-mkdocs/docs/git/intro-git-technical-writers.md

-# AN INTRODUCTION TO GIT FOR TECHNICAL WRITERS
+# An Introduction to Git for Technical Writers

-## WHAT IS GIT?
+## What is Git?

 Git is a free open source tool that allows you to track and manage changes to files and directories.

-## WHY TECHNICAL WRITERS SHOULD USE GIT
+## Why Technical Writers Should Use Git

 Even though Git is a tool traditionally used by software developers, technical writers gain many benefits from using a version control system such as Git.
 These benefits include: